Scarbrough9/Cork-Jekyll/README.md

 - [BrowserSync](http://www.browsersync.io/)

 Please note that all of this is not required to develop a Jekyll site locally, these tools simply offer a slightly opinionated, but fairly solid local development work flow.
 This documentation aims to provide some insight regarding the choices made while outlining how to get started.

+### Styles

+Cork uses the gulp-sass package to handle CSS compiling.
+This package is a wrapper for node-sass, which is itself a wrapper for libSass.
+This was chosen because of the speed with which compilation is executed. gulp-sass has recently updated and is now using the updated version of libSass which supports nearly all of the capabilities of ruby Sass.

+Autoprefixer
+Sourcemaps
+Minification of production styles
+Bourbon
+Bourbon Neat

+### Scripts

 ## Getting Started